justynapt/ssbseChallenge2019/README.md

 # Software Improvement with Gin: a Case Study

-This is an artefact submission to accompany the "Software Improvement with Gin: a Case Study" paper, accepted to the SSBSE 2019 Challenge Track.
+This is an artefact to accompany the "Software Improvement with Gin: a Case Study" paper by Justyna Petke and Sandy Brownlee, accepted to the [SSBSE 2019 Challenge Track](http://ssbse19.mines-albi.fr/tracks.html#challenge-track).

 This repository contains: gp folder with source code of our new GP classes, input files, and output files (all patches and runtimes).
 We used Java 8, Gradle 4.6 for Gin and Maven 3.6 for Gson in our experiments.

 To reproduce results in the paper:

-Create gin.jar: Download the source code for Gin v2.0 from (https://github.com/gintool/gin/releases).
+Create gin.jar: Download the source code for [Gin v2.0](https://github.com/gintool/gin/releases).
 Add the GP classes in the src/main/java/util folder and run ./gradlew build from within the gin repo.
 This will create gin.jar in the gin/build folder.

 Once done, please follow the following steps: